azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 https://bootcamps.blob.core.windows.net/ml-test-images/ocr_printed_2.jpg
 ```

-### Detecting Objects in Images
+## Azure Cognitive Services - Custom Vision Service for Detecting Objects in Images

 :triangular_flag_on_post: **Goal:** Detect beer glasses in images

 1. Use [Custom Vision](https://customvision.ai) to detect beer glasses in images - [Image Dataset for training and testing](https://bootcamps.blob.core.windows.net/ml-test-images/beer_glasses.zip)

 First, log in to [Custom Vision](https://www.customvision.ai/) with your Azure credentials.

+Create a new project of type `Object detection`:

+![alt text](./images/customvision_project.png "Custom Vision Project")

 Next, add all the training images from the [dataset](./data/beer_glassess).
-Once added, we need to tag all the beer glasses in the images.
-If there are multiple glasses in one image, tag each one individually:

-Once we've tagged all 15 images (that's the minimum), we can hit the `Train` button.
-After 1-2 minutes, we'll see the training statistics:

-Let's briefly look at the results and make sure we understand them:

-Sliders - they set the results given certain thresholds
-* Probability Threshold: 82% - this means we only count detections with over 82% probability as beer glasses
-* Overlap Threshold: 51% - this means we want our detection results overlap at least 51% with the ground truth in the training set

-Results:
-* Precision: 30% - given a detection, it is 30% correct on average (meaning the algorithm will also detect other objects as glasses)
-* Recall: 100% - a recall of 100% means, it will detect all beer glasses (but maybe mistake some other objects as beer glasses too)
-* mAP: 83.3% - mean average precision - the average how well our detection algorithm works

-Under `Quick Test`, we can briefly upload our testing images and see what the service will detect.
-As we only added 15 training images with a lot of variance, the results are not great yet.
-By adding more images, we could most likely improve the detection performance significantly.

-If we go to the `Performance` tab, we can get the `Prediction URL` and the `Prediction-Key`.
-We can use this endpoint to programmatically access the service.

-### Azure Cognitive Services - Custom Vision

-## Detecting Objects in Images

-:triangular_flag_on_post: **Goal:** Detect beer glasses in images

-First, log in to [Custom Vision](https://www.customvision.ai/) with your Azure credentials.

-Create a new project of type `Object detection` and make sure to use the `Limited Trial` (object detection is currently only supported as a free trial, since it is not GA yet).

-![alt text](./images/customvision_project.png "Custom Vision Project")

-Next, add all the training images from the [dataset]().
 Once added, we need to tag all the beer glasses in the images.
 If there are multiple glasses in one image, tag each one individually:

 ![alt text](./images/customvision_tagging.png "Tagging the training images")